imzqqq/chat/website/spec/content/_index.md

 ### Users

-Each client is associated with a user account, which is identified in Chat using a unique "user ID".
+Each client is associated with a user account, which is identified in Matrix using a unique "user ID".
 This ID is namespaced to the homeserver which allocated the account and has the form:

     @localpart:domain